Eschatologue/CM_wiki/docs/class/barbarian/zealot.md

 ### Level 3: Divine Fury

 You can channel divine power into your strikes.
 On each of your turns while your Rage is active, the first creature you hit with a weapon or an Unarmed Strike takes extra damage equal to 1d6 plus half your Barbarian level (round down).
-The extra damage is :dmg-necrotic: Necrotic or :dmg-radiant: Radiant; you choose the type each time you deal the damage.
+The extra damage is :dmg-necr: Necrotic or :dmg-radi: Radiant; you choose the type each time you deal the damage.

 ### Level 3: Warrior of the Gods